 Pull up on the recliner handle.
-The seat will lean forward and unlock the track.
-Slide the seat forward to access the rear area of the cab.
+The seat will lean forward.
+Lift the release bar to move the seat forward to access the rear area of the cab.

 To return seat to original position, slide the seat bottom back, then push the seatback up to lock it in place.
-If the seatback is pushed first, the seat will lock, and you will have to use the seat adjust handle to move the seat back to the original position.
+The seat will lock, and you will have to use the release bar to move the seat back to the original position.